anton-smirnov-robert/weaver/content/note/note on Montevil2019.md

 In chaotic systems, everything is actually contained in the initial condition.
 For a fixed dynamical law, it just dig deeper and deeper into it.
 Nothing is new.

+#### Do symphonies share some *relevant* properties ?

+What makes symphonies what they are (*relevant* properties), is it a shared property?
+Can we have a generic definition in the set of all music scores for symphonies?
+Symphonies share properties, but it is not the properties that makes them what they are.

+In machine learning, one can find some relevant properties for some symphonies that have the same composer for instance.
+But the symphonies pre-exist, their generic properties are not pre-stated.
+The generic sets (patterns) that are identified are specific to the composer.
+Novelties in those sets (coming from a convex interpolation), may not be interesting from a musical point of view.